100 per cent CAB will be implemented, Muslims have nothing to worry says BSY

 Speaking to reporters here, he said "we have not given permission for any agitation in favour or against the law, and section 144 (prohibitory orders) were in place.

-"Things are normal for now, there is no problem, no one should organise any programmes in this regard and every one should maintain peace...police are monitoring things," he added.
+"Things are normal for now, there is no problem, no one should organise any programmes in this regard and everyone should maintain peace...police are monitoring things," he added.

 Yediyurappa held a meeting with senior police officials in the morning and reviewed security arrangements across the state.